-He comes from a powerful Colombian family.
+Mr Santos comes from a powerful Colombian family.
 His great-uncle, Eduardo Santos, was president from 1938 to 1942 and owned the country's largest newspaper, El Tiempo.

 Mr Santos himself held a number of ministerial posts, most prominently defence minister in 2006-2009.
-He played a key role in implementing the president's tough policies against the Farc.
+He played a key role in implementing the then president Uribe's tough policies against the Farc.